jgabrielsb-sb/SchedullingTypeBot/README.md

 ## About ##

 This project demonstrates how to build a scheduling service using TypeBot for user interaction and a REST API for backend operations.
 It covers the entire process from database creation to API development and integration with TypeBot, ensuring a seamless user experience for scheduling tasks.
+The TypeBotSchedullingAPI folder contains the Rest Framework API.
+Additionally, the TypeBotWorkflow folder contains the JSON file to export to Typebot.
 For more details about, check my Medium post: link.

 ## Setup ##